"Before You Shoot Off Your Mouth, Make Sure Your Brains Are Loaded." Abe Lincoln

 MARC J. SPEARS

-was a student in Prof. Bob's SJSU media classes.
+Was a student in Prof. Bob's SJSU media lecture classes.
 Spears graduated in 1995 with a bachelor's degree in journalism.
 They stayed in touch and developed a mentor/advisor/ close friendship during Spears' exceptional professional career success.

 his dream come true!